Alex2201Sh/clevertec-task-gifts/README.md

 “errorMessage”: “Requested resource not found (id = 55)”, “errorCode”: 40401
 }
-where *errorCode” is your custom code (it can be based on http status and requested resource - certificate or tag) _(NOT IMPLEMENTED)_
+where "errorCode" is your custom code (it can be based on http status and requested resource - certificate or tag) _(NOT IMPLEMENTED)_
 8. Abstraction should be used everywhere to avoid code duplication. _(IMPLEMENTED)_
 9. Several configurations should be implemented (at least two - dev and prod). _(NOT IMPLEMENTED)_